krzysztof-sawicki/KSSM/README.md

 This is a very early version.
 Many features are not well thought out yet.
 It may (or may not) evolve over time.

 ## Currently working features and their limitations
+- nodes can work in modes: CLIENT, CLIENT_MUTE, CLIENT_HIDDEN, ROUTER, ROUTER_CLIENT (despite it is deprecated), REPEATER, ROUTER_LATE; all other modes will work as a CLIENT;
+- nodes can work in one of these presets: LONG_FAST, LONG_SLOW, VERY_LONG_SLOW (despite it is deprecated), MEDIUM_SLOW, MEDIUM_FAST, SHORT_SLOW, SHORT_FAST, LONG_MODERATE, SHORT_TURBO;
+- all nodes should be working in the same modem preset, mixed presets will result in strange behaviour;
-- nodes are generating messages with very random lenght,
+- nodes are generating messages with very random lenght;
-- nodes can repeat messages,
-- CSMA/CA algorithm, related to real values used by real Meshtastic nodes,
+- CSMA/CA algorithm, related to real values used by real Meshtastic nodes;
+- the best possible time resolution is 1 µs, the default time resolution is 1 ms;
-- simple collision detection,
+- simple collision detection;
-- very simple propagation model,
+- very simple propagation model;
-- station "range" is calculated with processing gain, so different Modem Presets result in different range,
+- station "range" is calculated with processing gain, so different Modem Presets result in different range;
-- output as png, mp4 and csv.
+- output as png, mp4, csv and html.

 ## Requirements
 - ffmpeg,